 Within 60 days after receipt of an appeal, TRPA staff shall make a recommendation to the Governing Board on the merits of the appeal, including whether the appeal is frivolous as defined in subsections 13.9.2 through 13.9.4.
-The Governing Board shall consider the recommendation concerning whether the appeal is frivolous in determining whether to proceed to consider the merits of an appeal and if it hears the merits it shall consider the recommendation concerning the merits.
-A hearing on the appeal shall be scheduled for the first Governing Board meeting after issuance of the staff recommendation.
+The Governing Board shall consider the recommendation concerning whether the appeal is frivolous in determining whether to proceed to consider the merits of an appeal and if it hears the merits it shall consider the recommendation concerning Board meeting and if it hears the appeal shall be scheduled for the first Governing Board meeting after issuance of the staff recommendation.